SAP-samples/teched2023-IN261/exercises/ex1/README.md

 8. Check out the examples for *Payload* and *Headers*

+## Exercise 1.2 - Look up the SalesOrder events in SAP Business Accelerator Hub.

-9. If you want to, go back to the main screen by clicking on *SAP Business Accelerator Hub*, click on *SAP S/4HANA Cloud*, click on *Events*
+9. Go back to the main screen by clicking on *SAP Business Accelerator Hub*, click on *SAP S/4HANA Cloud*, click on *Events*

 10. Now enter *SalesOrder* into the search field and press enter